Distributionally Robust System Level Synthesis With Output Feedback Affine Control Policy: Distributionally Robust SLS Design and Tractable Reformulation

 \lemma{(distribution shift by empirical approximation error of $\mathbb{P}_{\mathbf{e}}$) The Wasserstein distance between the empirical closed-loop output-input distribution $\overline{\mathbb{P}}^{\mathcal{M}}$ and the real closed-loop output-input distribution $\mathbb{P}^{\mathcal{M}}$ is upper-bounded as

-} \textbf{Proof}: Based on the definition of Wasserstein distance, we have \begin{small} \end{small}where the above relationships hold owning to that the innovation process $\mathbf{e}$ is coupled with $\bm{\eta}$ only through $\Phi$ in \eqref{eq:sls_true} and \eqref{eq:phi_def}, and the sub-multiplicativity property of 1-norm.
+} \textbf{Proof}: Based on the definition of Wasserstein distance, we have \begin{small} \end{small}where the above relationships are based on the fact that the innovation process $\mathbf{e}$ is coupled with $\bm{\eta}$ only through $\Phi$ in \eqref{eq:sls_true} and \eqref{eq:phi_def}, and the sub-multiplicativity property of 1-norm.
 This completes the proof. $\square$

 \proposition{The Wasserstein distance between the empirical predictive output-input distribution $\overline{\mathbb{P}}^{\hat{\mathcal{M}}}$ and the true output-input distribution $\mathbb{P}^{\mathcal{M}}$ is upper-bounded by: \begin{small} \end{small} } \textbf{Proof}: Applying the triangle inequality \eqref{eq:triangle} and the results in Lemmas 1 and 2 completes the proof. $\square$